AttekmiContact Us

 What is connected TV?

 What is CTV advertising?
 Let’s find out the CTV meaning first.
-Standing for Connected TV, CTV is a device that enables video content streaming.
-The most obvious example is a smart TV connected to the Internet, although gaming consoles and gadgets like the Roku Streaming Stick are also on the list of connected TV devices.
+CTV stands for Connected TV – it is a device that enables video content streaming.
+The most obvious example is a smart TV connected to the Internet, although gaming consoles and gadgets like the Roku Streaming Stick are also on the list of CTV examples.

 What is connected TV advertising?

-Now, let’s finally answer the question, “what is CTV in advertising”.
+Now that the CTV definition is clear, let’s finally answer the question, “what is CTV in advertising”.
 Connected TV is like a video entertainment hub that allows you to watch regular TV, satellite TV, and stream Internet-based media all on the same device.
-In 2024, US adults were projected to spend, on average, nearly two hours daily using CTV devices.
+In 2024, US adults were projected to spend, on average, nearly two hours daily using CTV devices

 People are increasingly turning to CTV because of its convenience and improved entertainment value.
 88% of US households have at least one Internet-connected TV device, while the number of CTV users exceeds 110 million among Gen Z and Millennials.